 4. Be diligent on your color scheme

 Minimalism means order, and this is true for colors as well.
 Many unconnected colors in a space do create visual clutter, which is as harmful as physical clutter.

 Transitioning to a minimalist home interior design is the best moment to choose a defined color scheme and stick to it.
 This does not mean everything has to be beige or white though, you can totally choose accent colors as well!
 But once the palette is chosen, you need to commit to it diligently.

 So, if you need to hide all the clutter and just have very few pieces at sight, is this not going to become a boring room?
 Not necessarily!
 Mixing different textures is a fantastic way to add visual interest and movement to the room while still sticking to minimalism.

 In a minimalist interior, empty space is part of the design.
 Clean walls or free corners all contribute to make the space feel airy and light.

 But empty is not a synonym of bland!
 A wall without anything hanging on it can still be extremely interesting when painted in the right paint color, while a free corner will highlight the beauty of your flooring.

 Minimalism is simple.
 Incorporate this into your home design by simplifying your furniture, decor, and storage.
 Make sure furniture is chosen with form and function in mind.
 Only choose decor that is relevant.
 Finally, simplify your storage and make it easy to maintain.

+The simplicity of a minimalist interior design is something to admire.
+There is something about the thought of no clutter, clean, and tidy home is something we can all appreciate.
 If you need some help to make the most of your space don’t hesitate to contact one of Decorilla’s talented in-home or online interior designers and Schedule a Free Consultation Today!